MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-luis.md

 Bots can use various conversational styles, from structured and guided to free-form and open-ended.
 Based on what a user says, your bot needs to decide what to do next in its conversation flow.
-Azure Cognitive Services includes features to help with this task.
+Azure AI services includes features to help with this task.
 These features can help a bot search for information, ask questions, or interpret the user's intent.

 The interaction between users and bots is often free-form, and bots need to understand language naturally and contextually.